-- 1 The Federal Council shall be responsible for maintaining relations between the Confederation and the Cantons and shall collaborate with the latter. - 2 It may approve cantonal legislation when required to do so by federal law. - 3 It may object to treaties between Cantons or between Cantons and foreign countries. - 4 It shall ensure compliance with federal law, as well as the cantonal constitutions and cantonal treaties and shall take the measures required to fulfil this duty.
+- 1 The Federal Council is responsible for maintaining relations between the Confederation and the Cantons and collaborates with the latter. - 2 It may approve cantonal legislation when required to do so by federal law. - 3 It may object to treaties between Cantons or between Cantons and foreign countries - 4 It ensures compliance with federal law, as well as the cantonal constitutions and cantonal treaties and takes the measures required to fulfil this duty.